Family Centred Law Resources

 Startingblocks.gov.au briefly describes some of the stages of development that children go through from birth to five years.
 Understanding your child’s developmental stage(s) can help you design a routine to suit them after you separate.
 This page also has information about childcare options.

-Simple Psychology gives a fairly in-depth, but easy to understand explanation of Attachment Theory - this is the theory that states that children form strong attachments to those who respond accurately and sensitively to their needs.
-A basic understanding of Attachment Theory can help you to design a good routine for your baby / toddler after separation.
+Simple Psychology has a lot of accessible information about pscyhology and child development.
+It gives a fairly in-depth, but easy to understand explanation of Attachment Theory - this is the theory that states that children form strong attachments to those who respond accurately and sensitively to their needs.
+A basic understanding of Attachment Theory may help you to design a good routine for your baby / toddler after separation.

 Parenting